Finale (Smallville): Casting

-At the 2010 Comic-Con, Welling stated that Rosenbaum acknowledged the importance of Lex in the series and wanted to return in some degree for the show's final season, but that he needed to finalize the details.
+At the 2010 Comic-Con, Welling stated that Rosenbaum acknowledged the importance of Lex in the series and wanted to return in some degree for the final season, but that he needed to finalize the details.
 Welling said that the tenth season teased Lex's return with the introduction of bodies into which Lex could tap in order to heal himself later in life.
-After months of speculation, he finally agreed to appear in the finale and Rosenbaum said that his return was for the fans.
+After months of speculation, he finally agreed to appear in the finale and Rosenbaum said it was for the fans.
 Had Rosenbaum not elected to return, Souders explained that Lex still would have played a part, but would have been more of "a puppeteer behind the scenes" and the fact that he was still living would have "been a reveal at the end of the show", sans the dialogue.

 Speculation also surrounded whether former series star Kristin Kreuk would reprise her role as Lana Lang.
-Prior to the episode's broadcast, Kreuk ignited a minor controversy by noting that she would not be watching the episode when it aired, giving some fans the impression that she was avoiding the show.
+Prior to the episode's broadcast, Kreuk ignited a minor controversy by noting that she would not be watching the episode when it aired, giving some fans the impression that she was avoiding the series.
 Kreuk released a statement on her Facebook page, clarifying that, even when she was a star on Smallville, she did not watch the episodes when they aired.
 Kreuk stated that Peterson and Souders never approached her about being in the finale, and that she was glad that they had not, because she was fond of how Lana's story arc ended in season eight.